yurisldk/realworld-react-fsd/README.md

 [![Zustand][shields-zustand-domain]](https://zustand-demo.pmnd.rs/)
 [![TypeScript][shields-typescript-domain]](https://www.typescriptlang.org/)

-## Backend Assistance Request
+## Backend Solution for RealWorld API Challenges

-Hello everyone,

-I’m currently working on the backend for the RealWorld application, built using React.
-However, I’ve encountered some challenges due to recent updates to the API specifications.
-As mentioned in this [GitHub discussion](https://github.com/gothinkster/realworld/issues/1611), the project will no longer be maintained.
-The API server has been deleted, and the demo deployment is no longer available, which has introduced some issues for developers relying on it.

-If anyone has experience with these changes or expertise in implementing the backend, I’d greatly appreciate your assistance in adapting my backend to align with the updated specifications.
-Your support will be essential in ensuring compatibility and smooth operation for the app.

-As a temporary solution, we can use the official backend implementation from [this GitHub repository](https://github.com/gothinkster/node-express-realworld-example-app) or explore other community-backed implementations available through [Codebase Show](https://codebase.show/projects/realworld?category=backend).
-These resources should help keep the project running while I work on resolving the backend issues.

-For further details and feedback, please refer to the [Backend Assistance Request Issue](https://github.com/yurisldk/realworld-react-fsd/issues/19) for more context and ongoing updates.
+As part of the solution to the issues caused by recent changes to the [RealWorld API specifications](https://github.com/gothinkster/realworld/issues/1611), I’ve forked an backend and created a fully compatible alternative with **[RealWorld Express + Prisma](https://github.com/yurisldk/realworld-express-prisma)**.

+This fork addresses the challenges caused by the deletion of the official API server and demo deployment, and it implements the updated API specifications to keep the project running smoothly.

+To get the backend up and running, you can find instructions on how to install and set it up in the [RealWorld Express + Prisma repository](https://github.com/yurisldk/realworld-express-prisma).

-Feel free to reach out or contribute to the repository if you can provide help!
+Feel free to contribute or reach out if you have any questions or suggestions!

 ## Features